Overv/VulkanTutorial/en/11_Compute_Shader.md

 ![](/images/vulkan_pipeline_block_diagram.png)

 In this diagram we can see the traditional graphics part of the pipeline on the left, and several stages on the right that are not part of this graphics pipeline, including the compute shader (stage).
-With the compute shader stage being detached from the graphics pipeline we'll be able to use it anywhere where we see fit.
+With the compute shader stage being detached from the graphics pipeline we'll be able to use it anywhere we see fit.
 This is very different from e.g. the fragment shader which is always applied to the transformed output of the vertex shader.

-The center of the diagram also shows that e.g. descriptor sets are also used by compute.
-So everything we learned about descriptors layouts, descriptor sets and descriptors also applies here.
+The center of the diagram also shows that e.g. descriptor sets are also used by compute, so everything we learned about descriptors layouts, descriptor sets and descriptors also applies here.

 ## An example

-An easy to understand example that we implement in this chapter is a GPU based particle particle system.
+An easy to understand example that we implement in this chapter is a GPU based particle system.
 Such systems are used in many games and often consist of thousands of particles that need to be updated at interactive frame rates.
 And sometimes even with complex physics applied, e.g. when testing for collisions.
 So rendering such a system requires vertices (passed as vertex buffers) and a way to update them based on some equation.

 A "classical" CPU based particle system would store particles in the system's main memory and then use the CPU to update them.
-And after the update, the vertices need to be transferred to the GPU's memory again, so it'll display the updated particles in the next frame.
-The most straight-forward way would be recreating the vertex buffer with the new dta each frame.
+After the update, the vertices need to be transferred to the GPU's memory again so it will display the updated particles in the next frame.
+The most straight-forward way would be recreating the vertex buffer with the new data for each frame.
 This is obviously very costly.
 Depending on your implementation, there are other options like mapping GPU memory so it can be written by the CPU (called "resizable BAR" on desktop systems, or unified memory on integrated GPUs) or just using a host local buffer (which would be the slowest method due to PCI-E bandwidth).
-But no matter what buffer update you'd choose, you always require a "round-trip" to the CPU to update the particles.
+But no matter what buffer update you choose, you always require a "round-trip" to the CPU to update the particles.

 With a GPU based particle system, this round-trip is no longer required.
 Vertices are only uploaded to the GPU once and all updates are done in the GPU's memory by using compute shaders.
 One of the main reasons why this is faster is the much higher bandwidth between the GPU and it's local memory.
 In a CPU based scenario, you'd be limited by main memory and PCI-express bandwidth, which is often just a fraction of the GPU's memory bandwidth.

-And doing this on a GPU with a dedicated compute queue, you can update particles in parallel to the rendering part of the graphics pipeline.
+When doing this on a GPU with a dedicated compute queue, you can update particles in parallel to the rendering part of the graphics pipeline.
 This is called "async compute", and is an advanced topic not covered in this tutorial.

-A screenshot from this chapter's code.
+Here is a screenshot from this chapter's code.
 The particles shown here are updated by a compute shader directly on the GPU, without any CPU interaction:

 ![](/images/compute_shader_particles.png)

 ## Data manipulation

-In this tutorial we already learned about different buffer types like vertex and index buffer for passing primitives and uniform buffers for passing data to a shader.
+In this tutorial we already learned about different buffer types like vertex and index buffers for passing primitives and uniform buffers for passing data to a shader.
 And we also used images do to texture mapping.
-But up until know we always wrote data using the CPU and only did reads on the GPU.
+But up until know, we always wrote data using the CPU and only did reads on the GPU.

-An important concept introduced with compute shaders is the possibility to arbitrarily read from **and write** to buffers.
+An important concept introduced with compute shaders is the ability to arbitrarily read from **and write to** buffers.
 For this, Vulkan offers two dedicated storage types.

 ### Shader storage buffer objects (SSBO)

 A shader storage buffer (SSBO) allows you to read from and write to a buffer.
 Using these is similar to using uniform buffer objects.
-The biggest difference is that you can alias other buffer types to SSBOs and that they can be arbitrarily large.
+The biggest differences are that you can alias other buffer types to SSBOs and that they can be arbitrarily large.

-Going back to the GPU based particle system you might now wonder how to deal with vertices being updated (written) by the compute shader and read (drawn) by the vertex shader, as both usages would seemingly require different buffer types.
+Going back to the GPU based particle system, you might now wonder how to deal with vertices being updated (written) by the compute shader and read (drawn) by the vertex shader, as both usages would seemingly require different buffer types.

 But that's not the case.
 In Vulkan you can specify multiple usages for buffers and images.
-So for the particle vertex buffer to be used as a vertex buffer (in the graphics pass) and as a storage buffer (in the compute pass) you simply create the buffer with those two usage flags:
+So for the particle vertex buffer to be used as a vertex buffer (in the graphics pass) and as a storage buffer (in the compute pass), you simply create the buffer with those two usage flags:

 ```c++
 VkBufferCreateInfo bufferInfo{};